-&lt;sup>107 See, e.g., ALA.
+See, e.g., ALA.
 CODE § 15-20A-8 (requiring posting of information related to juvenile sex offenders who are adjudicated delinquent); ARIZ.
-REV. STAT. § 13-3827 (requiring establishment and maintenance of a public registry website that must include offenders whose risk assessment has been determined to be a level 2 or level 3); ARK.
-CODE ANN. § 12-12-913(j)(1)(A) (requiring information about level 3 and level 4 sex offenders be included on the public registry website); NEV.
+REV. STAT. § 13-3827 (requiring establishment and maintenance of a public registry website that must include offenders whose risk assessment has been determined to be a level 2 or level 3 and offenders convicted of certain sex offenses); ARK.
+CODE ANN. § 12-12-913(j)(1) (requiring information about certain level 2 sex offenders and level 3 and level 4 sex offenders be included on the public registry website); NEV.
 REV. STAT. § 179B.250 (requiring establishment of a community notification website to provide the public with access to sex offender information and prohibiting the posting of information about tier I offenders unless they have been convicted of a sexual offense against a child or a crime against a child); N.J.
 STAT.
 ANN. § 2C:7-13(b) (requiring posting of information about sex offenders with a high risk of reoffense and sex offenders whose risk of reoffense is low or moderate where their conduct was found to be characterized by a pattern of repetitive, compulsive behavior); S.C.
-CODE ANN. § 23-3-490(D)(3) (prohibiting the sharing of information about a first-time sex offender where the offender was under 12 at the time of the offense); see also In re J.C., 13 Cal.
+CODE ANN. § 23-3-490(E) (requiring posting of information about juveniles adjudicated delinquent for committing a tier III offense); see also Doe v.
+Keel, No. 20-2755, 2023 WL 6450622, at \7-8, \14 (D.S.C.
+Sept.
+29, 2023) (holding that the publishing of nonresident sex offender's information on South Carolina's public sex offender registry website does not violate substantive due process or equal protection and, because "[South Carolina's Sex Offender Registry] Act is most certainly a civil, not criminal, penalty," it does not violate the Fifth Amendment's Double Jeopardy Clause); In re J.C., 13 Cal.
 App.
-5th 1201, 1214 (2017) (holding that public disclosure aspect of juvenile sex offender registration is not punitive).
+5th 1201, 1214 (2017) (holding that public disclosure aspect of juvenile sex offender registration is not punitive); Doe v.
+Keel, 892 S.E.2d 282, 283-84 (S.C.
+2023) (holding that South Carolina's Sex Offender Registry Act permits the publication of non-resident sex offenders on South Carolina's public sex offender registry website).

-&lt;sup>108 34 U.S.C. § 20929(a)(1).
+U.S.C. § 20929(a)(1).
 However, tribes subject to the law enforcement jurisdiction of a state under 18 U.S.C. § 1162 (generally known as "PL-280 tribes") are not eligible to opt-in as SORNA registration jurisdictions and typically have their registration functions handled by the state where their land is located.
 Id. § 20929(a)(2)(A); see also 18 U.S.C. § 1162.
 Public Law 83-280 removed the federal government's ability to prosecute, on certain reservations, Indian Country crimes based on the Indian Country General Crimes Act (18 U.S.C. § 1152) and the Major Crimes Act (18 U.S.C. § 1153), and, with a few exceptions, authorized six states-Alaska, California, Minnesota, Nebraska, Oregon, and Wisconsin-to prosecute most crimes that occur in Indian Country.
 Act of 1953, Pub.
 L. No. 83-280, 67 Stat.
 588 (codified at 18 U.S.C. § 1162).